Make a trail with sticks

 Use prepositions for your child to hear, this could be during an activity or when your child is observing the world that surrounds them.
 This role modelling will help your child to learn these tricky abstract words.

 UP provides essential guidance, resources and information on how to deliver effective learning experiences for your children.
-There is something on UP for everyone; why not download the app and see what amazing experiences you will find for your family?
+There is something on UP for everyone; why not download UP and see what amazing experiences you will find for your family?

-UP provides our practitioners with a wealth of quality learning experiences and essential guidance.
+UP provides our educators with a wealth of quality learning experiences and essential guidance.
 UP pushes the boundaries to deliver even better learning outcomes, giving Busy Bees children the very best start in life.
-There is something on UP for all practitioners; download the app and see how this can enhance your practice today!
+There is something on UP for all educators; download UP and see how this can enhance your practice today!